Ford officially launched a 3.0L supercharger kit for Mustang and F-150, with a maximum output of 810hp

 Now let's look at the F-150.
 After installing the same set of 3.0L twin-screw superchargers, its 5.0L V8 engine can produce about 700 horsepower and 590 lb-ft of torque.

-You know, the F-150 is a full-size pickup truck, typically used for hauling goods and off-road driving, and this power level already exceeds daily usage needs.
+The thing is, the F-150 is a full-size pickup truck, typically used for hauling goods and off-road driving, and this power level already exceeds daily usage needs.
 It is likely that the upgraded version will attract those who aim for a fast-driving experience, even with a pickup truck.

 In addition, the configuration of the entire supercharging system is very practical, including the sixth-generation 3.0L Whipple supercharger, dual-channel intercooler, upgraded throttle and fuel injection system, as well as an exclusive ECU tuning tool.